Introduction: Lollipop Column Chart

 Standard column charts are ideal for showing a single measure per category so you can easily compare each of the categories with the rest.
 However, if you have larger number of categories (>10) in a column chart it is possible the chart itself becomes “heavy” because large part of the surface of the chart will be filled with the bar color(s).

 To avoid this clutter one can use the Lollipop Column Chart as an alternative to the standard column chart.
-It shows an marker (mostly a dot) per category at the corresponding measure value for each category.
+It shows a marker (mostly the shape dot) per category at the corresponding measure value for each category.
 The marker is connected to the measure-axis origin by a subtle line.
 The marker combined with the line make it a Lollipop Chart.

 Key features of the Lollipop Chart are:

-- Format the objects: Each of the data point objects (dot and line) can be formatted by selecting a color and size.
-Additional, the line can be switched on/off and for the dot one can switch on/off the fill color;
+- Format objects: each of the data point objects (shape and line) can be formatted by selecting a color and size.
+Additional, the line can be switched on/off and for the shape one can switch on/off the fill color;

-- The Axis formatting options are in line with the options you know from the Power BI Clustered Column Chart, so no need to learn a new interface;
+- Axis formatting options: in line with the options you know from the Power BI Clustered column chart, so no need to learn a new interface;

-- Full tooltip support: Besides the default Tooltip behaviour (show the value of the element you hover) you can also add additional feeds to the tooltip.
+- Full Tooltip support: besides the default Tooltip behavior (show the value of the element you hover) you can also add additional feeds to the tooltip;

-Of the three fields you need to specify at least the first two fields, being: Axis and Value.
-The last field (Tooltips) is optional.
+Of the three fields you need to specify at least the first two fields, being: Axis and Values.
+Tooltips is optional.

-- Value: This is where you specify the measure as it will be displayed on the y-axis.
+- Values: this is where you specify the measure as it will be displayed on the y-axis.
 The value of this measure will determine the location of each category marker on the y-axis scale.
-By default it will SUM all the values per category, but you can also select any of the other aggregation functions (like Average, Minimum, Maximum, Count, etc.);
+By default it will SUM all the values per category, but you can also select any of the other aggregation functions (like Average, Minimum, Maximum, Count, etc.).

-- Tooltips: The fields added here will shown in the tooltip when the user hovers a specific data point.
+- Tooltips: the fields added here will show in the tooltip when the user hovers over a specific data point.

 - Data point: within this section you can change the format of the lollipop itself (marker and line).
 First you can change the marker color (=Data color) and switch the fill of the marker on/off (=Fill).
 It also allows you to change the size of the marker (=Size).
 The remaining settings are for the line connecting the marker to the x-axis.
 The line itself can be hidden by switching the toggle to off (=Lines).
 Finally, the line width (=Line width) and color (=Line color) can be changed.